-The conundrum is that children with dyslexia need to practice more than their peers – but they hate to read.
+The conundrum is that children with dyslexia need to practice more than their peers, but they hate to read because it’s hard.
 Since self-esteem develops around the same time a child learns to read, children with reading trouble face a two-pronged attack on their self-esteem.

-Read what parents, educators, and medical professionals have said about Dr. Linda and Dr. Al’s books:
+Read what parents, educators, and medical professionals have said about the Silberts:

 “Real-life advice on how your child can do better in school, in language we can all understand.
 An excellent book.” –Linda Selvin, Executive Director, New York Branch, International Dyslexia Association

 “All parents want to raise happy, successful kids.
 With the S+ T + R +O+ N +G method, parents can improve communication, encourage their children, and guide them towards achievement.” –Marc E. Childs, M.D., Assistant Professor of Pediatrics, New York Medical College